pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 }
 ```

-To make sure our styles display consistently across browsers, we also need to normalize some styles.
+To make sure styles display consistently across browsers, you also need to normalize some styles.
 [Copy normalize.css from GitHub](https://github.com/necolas/normalize.css/blob/master/normalize.css).

 #### Step 4.
 Creating a CDN

+Next, you want to add a CDN to your website.

 {{% chooser cloud "aws,gcp" %}}

 {{% choosable cloud aws %}}

-Next, we want to front our S3 bucket with Cloudfront.
+On AWS, this means you want to front your S3 bucket with Cloudfront.
 This is a pretty big object, but most of it can be copy and pasted without further thought.

 ```typescript
 const s3OriginId = "myS3Origin";